Dictionaries

 You can also add a new mapping, or pair, to the dictionary.

-Or even change the value of an existing element.
+Or even change the value of an existing entry.

 starbucks_dict